openfoamtutorials/OpenFOAM_Tutorials_/README.md

 -Profiling time computation of different solver subcomponents.
 -Spalart Allmaras Rotation / Curvature Correction Model (SARCM) -Validation of SARCM
+-Dispersion of spray in a room or wind tunnel
+-Design of HVAC ducts
+-3D axisymmetric N-S propeller simulation
+-Design of supersonic nozzle

 If you would like to see a tutorial listed above or have a suggestion of your own, let me know through the YouTube channel!